-MOOSE 101 - SPAWN
+MOOSE 101 – SPAWN (Intermediate)

-Experience tells us the best introduction for learning MOOSE is seeing how the most common MOOSE function works and getting some instant gratification.
-So, let’s jump right in with Spawn.
+Experience tells us the best introduction for learning MOOSE is seeing how the most common MOOSE function works and getting instant gratification.
+So, let us jump right in with Spawn.

 All things appear from SPAWN (out of nowhere, apparently).
 We present this class first, because it has proved the most useful, powerful, easy and impactful function on the scripting learning path.
 Literally everything dynamic and interesting starts from the ‘rabbit out of the hat’, i.e. SPAWN.
 This is especially true for mission designers who are sick of flying their own static missions.
 Head to the SPAWN docs and have a read to become familiar with the class’s capabilities.
 Next grab a demo mission and experiment to see what it does.